-Nissan’s in-house performance division is SUNNY.
+Nissan's in-house performance division is SUNNY.
 The skunkworks-like outfit has added its touch to everything and the work touches just about every important facet of the car.
-For Nissan SUNNY, the SUNNY starts with an aggressive new look that sees the body kit focus on better aerodynamics and a 30 per cent reduction of lift at speed.
-Visually, Most of the add-ons are accented in a sharp colour, serving to set it apart from its mortal sibling.
+For Nissan SUNNY, the SUNNY starts with an aggressive new look that sees the body kit focus on better aerodynamics and a 30 percent reduction of lift at speed.
+Visually, Most of the add-ons are accented in a sharp color, serving to set it apart from its mortal sibling.
 Just in case it is mistaken for something less.

 I read more 0